Dora Lush: Research

 Lush worked at the National Institute for Medical Research, London, from early in 1939.
 She returned to Australia.
 Her work on the influenza virus was praised in 1940.
 She worked with Frank Macfarlane Burnet at the Walter and Eliza Hall Institute of Medical Research in Melbourne on a scrub typhus vaccine in 1942, as scrub typhus was a serious health risk to Australian soldiers engaged in jungle warfare in the New Guinea Campaign during World War II.

 Death

 On 27 April 1943 Lush accidentally pricked her finger with a needle containing scrub typhus while inoculating a mouse.
 There was no effective treatment at the time for this often fatal disease.
 She died four weeks later, on 20 May 1943.
 Before her death she insisted that blood samples be taken from her to aid research.
 Unfortunately, the researchers were ultimately unable to develop a satisfactory vaccine.

 Lush was cremated at Springvale Crematorium on 22 May 1943.
 A memorial tablet was placed outside the laboratory where she worked at Walter and Eliza Hall Institute.

 Legacy

-The National Health and Medical Research Council now offers postgraduate scholarships named in her honour.
+The National Health and Medical Research Council (NHMRC) now offers postgraduate scholarships named in her honour and has referred to her work in a research impact case study.

 Lush Place in the Canberra suburb of Chisholm is named in her honour.